Currency in Greece

 And if you’ve worked for this trip, there’s no doubt you’ll want to stretch the savings as far as they’ll go.

-Greece was one of the first countries to get the euro, adopting it in 2001 and launching it nationwide on 1 January 2002.
+Greece was one of the first countries to use the euro, adopting it in 2001 and launching it nationwide on 1 January 2002.
 The euro replaced the Greek drachma, which officially ended circulation on 28 February 2002.

 In Greece, it’s commonplace to see the euro symbol written after the name, such as in 10€.